xiaohui-zhangxh/ruby_llm/docs/guides/tools.md

 ## Error Handling

-Tools can handle errors gracefully:
+Tools should handle errors differently based on whether they're recoverable by the LLM or require application intervention:

 ```ruby
 class Weather < RubyLLM::Tool